RevTheDev/rewards/README.md

 5. Add `start rewards` into your server.cfg **Make sure to add this after mysql-async and es_extended**
 6. Start it and you're good to go

+In the config make sure to set you ESX Perms it is default set to superadmin

 ## Documentation
 Commands:
 - /daily <- opens daily rewards menu